halcyondream/halcyondream.github.io/_posts/2023-09-07-DUCTF-Writeup-confusing.md

 # Setting d to 13337

-The first conversion will take eight bytes from STDIN and store the last two inside the short (2 byte) integer *d*.
-This one is a little more involved because we can use the same input to set the value of *z*.
+The first conversion will accept eight bytes from STDIN and store the last two inside the short (2 byte) integer *d*.

 First, let's convert *13337* to hex.